Valdes-Tresanco-MS/gmx_MMPBSA/test_files/Protein_glycan/README.md

 In this case, a single trajectory (ST) approximation is followed, which means the receptor and glycan structures and trajectories will be obtained from that of the complex.
 To do so, a MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 26`) are needed.
-The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
-In this case, 12 frames are going to be used when performing the the MM/PB(GB)SA calculation with the igb5 (GB-OBC2) model and a salt concentration = 0.15M.
+The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation. **In this case, there is no need to define a .mol2 for the glycan**.
+12 frames are going to be used when performing the the MM/PB(GB)SA calculation with the igb5 (GB-OBC2) model and a salt concentration = 0.15M.

 Of note, the recommended GLYCAM force fields are: * "leaprc.GLYCAM_06j-1" (Compatible with amber12SB and later), "leaprc.GLYCAM_06EPb" (Compatible with amber12SB and later), and "leaprc.GLYCAM_06h-1" (Compatible with amber99SB and